ShawnDriscoll/Graphical-Dice-Roll-Results/README.rst

 **Known History**

+* v0.5.4b

+  FATE dice were using the wrong random() for some reason.
+Fixed.

 * v0.5.3b

   Will now use the Microsoft Desktop SAPI voices you have installed.
 Not just Zira and David.